yaashwardhan/DM-DL-Pipeline/README.md

 Everything is built in Keras and Tensorflow.
 If required, I can do the same in PyTorch aswell.

-I am interested in applying for all the proposals/projects, especially:
+I am interested in applying for:
 - `Superresolution for Strong Gravitational Lensing`
 - `Self-Supervised Learning for Strong Gravitational Lensing`